yezkez10/tp/docs/UserGuide.md

 ### Deleting an appointment : `delete_appt`

-Deletes an appointment from the the clinic records via the specified index.
+Deletes an appointment from the clinic records via the specified index.

 Format: `delete_appt INDEX`
 * Deletes the appointment at the specified `INDEX`